-An accident lawyer at Loncar Lyon Jenkins can help you go after compensation for your losses if you got hurt in a motorcycle collision in Frisco, Texas.
-Motorcycle accidents often involve severe injuries or the loss of life, and injured parties deserve to be compensated for these losses.
+A Frisco motorcycle accident lawyer at Loncar Lyon Jenkins can help you go after compensation for your losses if you got hurt in a motorcycle collision in Frisco, Texas.
+Motorcycle accidents often cause severe injuries or the loss of life, and injured parties deserve to be compensated for these losses.

-We understand that when you get hurt, you might not have a paycheck coming in, even though your bills do not stop.
-This is why we work on a contingency-fee basis.
+We understand that you might not have a paycheck coming in when you get hurt, even though your bills do not stop.
 At Loncar Lyon Jenkins, our passion is to help injured people get back on their feet and rebuild their lives.
 We have been doing it for more than 30 years and are proud to help Texans recover from devastating and unexpected situations.

 Our clients do not pay us any upfront legal fees.
 In fact, we cover the litigation expenses until the end of the case.
 This way, you can rest assured we are working as hard as we can to win your case.
 At the end of the matter, our fees and litigation expenses will come out of the insurance proceeds or court judgment.
 We do not get paid until you win.

 We are happy to offer a free initial consultation to talk with you about your situation.
-If we take your case, we will handle it on the contingent-fee basis we just described.
+If we take your case, we will handle it on the contingency fee basis we just described.
 We want you to get the legal guidance you need without worrying about how to pay for it.

-How Much Money Can You get for Your Frisco Motorcycle Collision?
+How Much Money Can You Get for a Frisco Motorcycle Collision?

 Every motorcycle accident is unique, so there is no flat rate of compensation for these claims.
 We will need to talk with you about the collision and your circumstances before we can calculate an estimate of the possible outcome.

 These are some of the common categories of money damages in Frisco motorcycle accidents: